Overtorment/awesome-smart-contracts/README.md

 NEO (formerly Antshares) is a Chinese answer to Ethereum.
 Neo is a major player in SmartContracts world and often compared to Ethereum.

-First batch on supported languages is ready for production use.
+First batch of supported languages is ready for production use.
 Second is partially ready, and third is planned.

 Docs:
  * [docs.neo.org/en-us/sc/introduction.html](http://docs.neo.org/en-us/sc/introduction.html)